Beautiful pairs: Relation with previous work and variants

-Let $T$ be a complete (dense) $o$-minimal theory.
-By Marker-Steinhorn's theorem \cite{mac-stein96}, an elementary pair of models $M\preccurlyeq N$ of $T$ is stably embedded if and only if $M$ is Dedekind complete in $N$.
-In particular, the class of stably embedded elementary pairs of models of $T$ is an elementary class (recall that we denote by $T_{\SE}$ the corresponding $\cL_P$-theory) and, by \cite[Theorem 6.3]{cubi-ye}, $T$ has uniform definability of types.
+Let $T$ be a complete (dense) o-minimal theory.
+By Marker-Steinhorn's theorem \cite{MS}, an elementary pair of models $M\preccurlyeq N$ of $T$ is stably embedded if and only if $M$ is Dedekind complete in $N$.
+In particular, the class of stably embedded elementary pairs of models of $T$ is an elementary class.
+Recall that we use $T_{\SE}$ to denote the corresponding theory.
+Moreover, by \cite[Theorem 6.3]{cubi-ye}, $T$ has uniform definability of types.
 Recall that the non-realized definable types in one variable over a model $M$ of $T$ correspond to the type at infinity (resp. minus infinity) $p_{\infty}$ (resp. $p_{-\infty}$) and to the types of elements infinitesimally close to an element of $a\in M$ from the right (resp. left) $p_{a^+}$ (resp. $p_{a^-}$).